fbpx

 Don’t be afraid to flex some creative muscles.
 Repost (with permission) a tagged photo someone posted of your latest brew next to a dog on a sunny patio.
 Snap a shot of someone enjoying one of your libations at the beach.
 Is it one of those food holidays, like National Ice Cream Day?
 Post on Facebook how great your coffee stout pairs are with a scoop of Rocky Road and a great photo.

-8. Connect with Industry Publications
+8. Connect with Craft Beer Industry Publications

 There are a ton of publications out there covering the craft beer industry, from Bar Business Magazine to Good Beer Hunting and plenty more.
 Reach out to these publications and tell them who you are, what you do, and what sets you apart.
 The odds are more in your favor for a positive response if you add a timely hook that’ll make covering your brand newsworthy.